caiobegotti/Nuntii-Latini/README.md

 Known bugs
 ----------

 The following broadcasts are known to have problems in their scrapped data.
-Some old pages have titles using ``h4` for news titles or even not nodes at all.
+Some old pages have titles using `h4` for news titles, while others have no nodes at all!
 E.g.:

 http://yle.fi/radio1/tiede/nuntii_latini/aestas_calidissima_in_finnia_24777.html